 The easier a backlink is to get, the less valuable it is.

-Focus on getting backlinks on websites that have editorial standards.
+Focus on getting links on websites that have high editorial standards.

 6. Outbound Link Quality